tanishkumar-web/tanish-choudhary-bot/README.md

 - Exa AI search and question answering
 - VIP user privileges and exclusive features

-All original functionality is preserved while adding these premium features.
+All original functionality is preserved while adding these premium features.# tanish-choudhary-bot